shinesanthosh/pseudodb/README.md

 console.log(pdb.getDb('test')); // Logs the content of the db to the console

 console.log(pdb.getDoc('test', 'a').name); //Since the getdoc function returns an object, you can access the fields this way

+console.log(pdb.findDoc('test', 'name', 'Alwin')); //Logs the id of the document which has the field 'name' as 'Alwin'

 pdb.deleteDb('test'); //Deletes the db
 ```